 Leap and the Net Will Appear!

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
+I recently fell victim to lilies, definitely not native, but so beautiful!
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
-The plan is to eventually delve into willow art and basketry.
-I’ve always wanted to experiment with living willow structures.
-Apart from the gardens, I mow very little ‘lawn’.
-I cut paths and one small section near the pond.
+The plan is to eventually delve into willow art and basketry – I’ve always wanted to experiment with living willow structures.
+Apart from the gardens, I mow very little ‘lawn’; there are paths cut and one small mowed section near the pond.
 A vegetarian since 1984 and now a vegan, I’m expanding the veg and herb gardens every year.

-If you have a story about your take on living simply and sustainably in your part of the world, I’d love to hear it and perhaps share with others on these pages.
-Living simply and sustainably means respecting this marvellous world — all people, all plant life, all animals, all natural resources — to feel joy in what we’ve been given, and to continue to learn, to share and to consciously feel the joy.
+Let’s each do our bit to the best of our abilities.
+If you have a story about your take on living sustainably in your part of the world, I’d love to hear it and perhaps share with others on these pages.
+To me, simple living means respecting this marvellous world — all people, all plant life, all animals, all natural resources — to feel joy in what we’ve been given, and to continue to learn, to share and to consciously feel the joy.
 Thank-you for visiting Smallbones!